-- 1. Group the yearly profiles from each WPD licence area into the corresponding charger category. - 2.
+- 1. Group the yearly profiles from each NGED distribution licence area into the corresponding charger category. - 2.
 Discount any licence area profiles that did not meet the Element Energy diversified threshold check.
 This is to exclude profiles that have an insufficient sample size to be statistically significant. - 3.
-Assign the relevant season from the - 4.
-Representative Days to each day and hour within the year. - 5.
+Assign the relevant season from the representative days to each day and hour within the year. - 4.
 For each hour within a day, find the maximum across all licence areas within each season for all 3 available charger categories.
-This give a credible worst-case peak demand profile for each season. - 6.
+This give a credible worst-case peak demand profile for each season. - 5.
 For each half hour within a day, find the minimum across all licence areas for the summer season for all 3 available charger categories.
 This give a credible worst-case summer minimum demand profile.

 The output of this process gave a profile for each representative day for the residential, work and slow/fast charger categories.
 These profiles are kW per yearly kWh.
-This approach enables the energy from a changing vehicle stock to be distributed across a year; accounting for increased utilisation and numbers.
-These profiles are shown in Figure 43, Figure 45 and Figure 46.
+This approach enables the energy from a changing vehicle stock to be distributed across a year; accounting for increased utilisation and numbers..